-Ricinus plants are half hardy perennials that range from 90 cm to 1.8 m in height.
+Ricinus plants are half hardy perennials that range from 90 cm to 1.8 m (3 to 6 feet) in height.

 They are an erect plant that carry large lobed leaves; these may be red, bronze, green or purple in colour.